Call Oxford: 01865 777 676

 This is where things get more serious, even so not much can go wrong here.
 Again, you can help yourself by reading your motorcycle/moped’s owner’s handbook.
 This will allow the instructor to move quickly through the basic checks.

 Don’t expect to understand the controls straight away – this may take a little time to practice the co-ordination and remember what everything does.
 Make sure that when you are being taught this that the instructor is allowing you to touch the controls.
 A good instructor will use the daily checks as a chance for you to reacquaint yourself with what each control does.

 Taking the bike on and off the stand can sometimes be a struggle, particularly for those of a lighter build.
-If you think this might be a problem, then it’s worth taking advantage of a Free Lesson before booking the CBT.
+If you think this might be a problem, then it’s worth taking advantage of an Introductory Lesson before booking the CBT.
 That said this is a technique rather than a feat of strength.
 If using the centre stand is awkward for you then ask for a bike fitted with a side stand.